 The vast majority of timber buildings in Paddington are single storey workers' cottages constructed between 1840 and 1870.
-These buildings were built to accommodate local artisans and working class families who played an important role in the development of the Paddington village.
+These buildings were built to accommodate local artisans and working class families who played an important role in the development of the haddington village.

 Timber buildings are vulnerable to change and many have been modified over time, are in a deteriorated condition or suffer from structural instability.
-Despite these changes timber buildings in Paddington continue to make an important contribution the character of the conservation area and should be conserved.
+Despite these changes timber buildings in Paddington continue to make an important contribution to the character of the conservation area and should be conserved.

-- O1 To retain and conserve timber buildings and their setting. - O2 To retain, restore and conserve the specie characteristics and details of timber buildings. - O3 To restore and reconstruct missing elements of the principal building form within the street front zone. - O4 To retain and conserve significant side and rear forms of timber buildings. - O5 To retain, restore and promote the significance, contribution and relationship of a timber building within the context of the conservation area.
+- 01 To retain and conserve timber buildings and their setting. - 02 To retain, restore and conserve the special characteristics and details of timber buildings. - 03 To restore and reconstruct missing ments of the principal building form within the street front zone. - To retain and conserve significant side and rear forms of timber buildings.
+04 - To retain, restore and promote the significance, contribution and relationship of a timber 05 building within the context of the conservation area. - 06 To ensure that additions and alterations for fire and access upgrading are discreet, and retain and respect the significant building and its fabric.

-- C1 Additional storeys are not permitted to the principal building form of timber buildings. - C2 When works are proposed to the principal building form or original significant elevations residue from the street or lane, Council strongly encourages and may require restoration or reconstruction of missing elements appropriate to the architectural style of the building or reversal of uncharacteristic elements where: - a) original render has been stripped from an external wall surface; - b) balconies or verandahs have been enclosed and details such as balustrade panels, rails, columns, friezes and fringes have been removed; - c) original door or window types and patterns have been removed; - d) roof cladding is in a unsympathetic material;
+Additional storeys are not permitted to the principal building form of timber buildings.

+When works are proposed to the principal building form or original significant elevations visible from the street or lane, Council strongly encourages and may require restoration or reconstruction of missing elements appropriate to the architectural style of the building or reversal of uncharacteristic elements where:

+- a) balconies or verandahs have been enclosed and details such as balustrade panels, rails, columns, friezes and fringes have been removed; - b) original door or window types and patterns have been removed;

-- e) details are missing from chimneys; and - f) inappropriate reconstruction of period detail and elements has occurred.
+- c) roof cladding is in a unsympathetic material; - d) details are missing from chimneys; and - e) inappropriate reconstruction of period detail and elements has occurred.

-15t 202 Note: Reconstruction and restoration may be guided by traditional models and physical or documentary evidence of an earlier state of the building or architectural style.
+per 2023 Note: Reconstruction and restoration may be guided by traditional models and physical or documentary evidence of an earlier state of the building or architectural style.

-- C3 Existing setbacks from the front and side boundaries of the principal building form are to be retained. - Alterations and additions to the rear of buildings must not dominate or compete with the C4 form, height, proportions or scale of the timber building. - C5 Where structural stabilisation of a timber building is necessary, a sympathetical actural solution that ensures the conservation of as much original external and internal fabric as possible is required. - C6 Where alterations to timber buildings are required to meet the provisions of the Building Code of Australia, materials must be consistent with traditional quaterials and finishes. - Refer to relevant objectives and controls in section 1.3 Building types, section 1.4 -C7 evel evel Repealed by WDCP 2015 Amendment No General policy for existing buildings and infill development and section 1.5 - Specific policy
+- C3 Existing setbacks from the front and side boundaries of the principal building form are to be retained. - C4 Alterations and additions to the rear of buildings must not dominate or compete with the form, height, proportions or scale of the timber building. - C5 Where structural stabilisation of a timber building is necessary, a sympathetic structural solution that ensures the conservation of as much original external and internal fabric as possible is required. - Where alterations to timber buildings are required to meet the provisions of the Building C6 Code of Australia, materials must be consistent with traditional materials and finishes. - No parking is permitted under or within the principal withing form of a dwelling.
+C7 - C8 Fire upgrade and access works must be done sympachetically and avoid removal of significant fabric. - C9 Refer to relevant objectives and controls in section 1.3 - Building types, section 1.4 aldir. ents.
+And Anton A General policy for existing buildings and infill development and section 1.5 - Specific policy